paulkarpenko/us-code-ui/uscode/title-48-territories-and-insular-possessions/chapter-020-puerto-rico-oversight-management-and-economic-stability.md

 (2) **Term** — A Fiscal Plan developed under this section shall cover a period of fiscal years as determined by the Oversight Board in its sole discretion but in any case a period of not less than 5 fiscal years from the fiscal year in which it is certified by the Oversight Board.

-**(c) Development, review, approval, and certification of fiscal plans**
+**(c) Development, review, approval, and certification of Fiscal Plans**

 (1) **Timing requirement** — The Governor may not submit to the Legislature a Territory Budget under [section 2142 of this title](./chapter-020-puerto-rico-oversight-management-and-economic-stability.md#section-2142) for a fiscal year unless the Oversight Board has certified the Territory Fiscal Plan for that fiscal year in accordance with this subsection, unless the Oversight Board in its sole discretion waives this requirement.

-(2) **Fiscal plan developed by Governor** — The Governor shall submit to the Oversight Board any proposed Fiscal Plan required by the Oversight Board by the time specified in the notice delivered under subsection (a).
+(2) **Fiscal Plan developed by Governor** — The Governor shall submit to the Oversight Board any proposed Fiscal Plan required by the Oversight Board by the time specified in the notice delivered under subsection (a).

 (3) **Review by the Oversight Board** — The Oversight Board shall review any proposed Fiscal Plan to determine whether it satisfies the requirements set forth in subsection (b) and, if the Oversight Board determines in its sole discretion that the proposed Fiscal Plan—